department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 - Social Security number
 - Date and place of birth
-- Military status and service history
+- Military status and service history (like service dates, discharge character, and rank—commonly found on the DD214 or other separation documents)
 - Discharge papers (DD214 or other separation documents)

 <br>